-We sent 12 smile presents this month taking our new overall total to 528 smiles.
+We sent 12 Smiles this month.
 Items included cuddly toys, stickers, hampers, books, nail polishes, toys, pamper sets, sweet sets and a gardening kit.
 Items change all the time as we personalise the presents for each individual but they are all lovingly chosen, wrapped and posted.
 You can nominate an ME suffer or carer for a smile on our nomination page.

 We love it when we receive pictures and messages from people receiving their smile presents.
 It makes us smile too.
 You can view some of the recipients on our smiles page or read comments on our comments page.

 Myalgic Encephalomyelitis awareness day is the 12th May and this year lots of awareness was raised across social media and in real life as well.
 Well done and thank you to everyone involved.